Fox-Design-Agency/react-stylux/README.md

 * Massive credit for the animations to Daniel Eden - animate.css - http://daneden.me/animate

 ## Changelog
+**0.3.10**
+* prepping for parallax updates
+* added dividers section, HR currently only one
+* updated readme for changes

 **0.3.9**
 * small change to images for testing
 * removed flex: 1 from certain holders that were cutting off blocks